 Time blocking, also known as block scheduling, is a time management technique that I have used off and on for many years, in both the corporate world and as a solopreneur.
 I am at my most productive when I use a time blocking schedule.
 It encourages me to focus, it has built-in accountability, and it enables me to be realistic about what I can actually accomplish.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.

 What is time blocking?

-In a nutshell, time blocking is simply assigning your tasks to specific blocks of time during the day.
+In a nutshell, time blocking (sometimes referred to as timeblocking) is simply assigning your tasks to specific blocks of time during the day.
 Then you focus on those tasks, and those tasks only, during their assigned time block.
 Sounds simple, right?
 It is, and once you incorporate these time blocking tips into your routine, you’ll be a productivity powerhouse.

 What are some of the benefits of using time blocks?

 - It minimizes the effect of false urgency.
 All those things that seem urgent in the moment – like emails or notifications or simply tasks that need to be done – can safely be ignored when they pop up because you know that you have time allotted for them at some point in your day.

 - It focuses your attention.
 Once you’ve dedicated time to work on something specific, you have to ignore anything that distracts you from that task.
 When you get in the habit of really working on something for a focused period of time, you’ll get more accomplished faster.